AgentRed16/Deathrun-Development/README.md

 -----------------------------------------------------------------------------------------------------
 # How to download stuff
--Click on the file you want to download
+Click on the file you want to download

--click download
+click download

--Right click - Save AS
+Right click - Save AS

--Change it to the correct file format (like .bls) save that
+Change it to the correct file format (like .bls)

+save that

 If you get an error message, dont go forward with it, just exit it and contact me